kristopolous/2019-november-novel/ch4.md

 This is how the S-Curve effect (see Zero-to-one, Innovator's Dilemma) can be overcome.
 The S-Curve, the fact that there's two asymptotes of advancement at the beginning and the end of a being, is a natural consequence of a commitment to a rigid geometry of being, immutable but ultimately voluntary classifications.

 The definition of the thing sits inside this geometry of being and is confined by it so the extracted value follows accelerating, sustaining, and then diminishing returns.
 The S-curve is defeated by having a permeable geometry of being.
 Tomorrow isn't a place, it's a process of an aggressive commitment to change.

+Society progresses one funeral at a time.
+Future thought is being eager to orchestrate your own epistemological funeral as frequently as possible.